Number input

 Please ensure the following:

-• Use the hint text block appropriately
+- Use the hint text block appropriately

-• Place the hint block correctly within your HTML component
+- Place the hint block correctly within your HTML component

 Avoid lengthy paragraphs and lists in hint text, as screen readers will read out the entire content, potentially frustrating users.
 Additionally, refrain from including links within hint text, as screen readers do not indicate that the text is a clickable link.

-Number input component hint example
+Number input with hint

 <div class="govuk-form-group">